HajKlau/commissionReport/README.md

 # Commission Report app

-Create commission report for directors and sales representatives from database using Dash.

-The Commission Report Project is an application that automates the process of calculating and visualizing monthly commissions for agencies and their directors.
-It uses a PostgreSQL database to store the data required for calculations.
-Based on this data, queries are generated, and the results are presented as interactive charts and tables using Dash.
-The project was inspired by prior professional experience, where a lack of automation significantly hindered similar analyses.
-This application makes the process faster, more transparent, and fully automated.
+Commission Report Project is an application that automates the process of calculating and visualising monthly commissions for agencies and their directors.
+It uses a PostgreSQL database to store the data required for the calculations on which queries are executed, with the results presented as interactive charts and tables thanks to Python and Dash.
+The project was inspired by previous professional experience where a lack of automation significantly slowed down similar analyses.
+This application makes the process faster, more transparent and partially automated.
 Currently, this is an initial version of the application, which will be expanded with additional features in the future.

 ## Get Started
 To properly run the application, you need a Python instlled and PostgreSQL database set up with the following specifications: